tylermercer/personal-website/src/content/posts/software/free-lunches.md

 >
 > How this translates to the world of software is: it is my assertion that the
 > world as it exists is a world in a relatively stable equilibrium.
 Reality is
-> complicated, so there aren't just two teams of hawks and doves, there are tens
+> complicated, so there aren’t just two teams of hawks and doves, there are tens
 > of millions of software developers out there, all working relatively
 > independently and in their own best interests with different priorities and
 > resources and trade-offs.
 The result is the world we see, and despite it being